gorillalogic/clean-code-sql/README.md

 - EmployeeDeparments
 ```

-Don't include Order by and Where conditions into the view
+Don't include Order by and Where conditions into the view.

 Bad: